MithrilJS/mithril.js/docs/mithril.component.md

 The `view` function does not create a DOM tree when called.
 The return value of the view function is merely a plain Javascript data structure that represents a DOM tree.
 Internally, Mithril uses this data representation of the DOM to probe for data changes and update the DOM only where necessary.
 This rendering technique is known as *virtual DOM diffing*.

-Later, any time event handlers are triggered by user input (or any time a redraw is required), the view function is run again and its return value is used to diff against the previous virtual DOM tree.
+The view function is run again whenever a redraw is required (i.e. whenever event handlers are triggered by user input).
+Its return value is used to diff against the previous virtual DOM tree.

 It may sound expensive to recompute an entire view any time there's a change to be displayed, but this operation actually turns out to be quite fast, compared to rendering strategies used by older frameworks.
-Mithril's diffing algorithm makes sure expensive DOM operations are only performed if absolutely necessary, and as an extra benefit, the global nature of the redraw makes it easy to reason about and troubleshoot the state of the application.
+Mithril's diffing algorithm makes sure expensive DOM operations are performed only if absolutely necessary, and as an extra benefit, the global nature of the redraw makes it easy to reason about and troubleshoot the state of the application.

 ---

 ### Parameterized components

 Components can have arguments "preloaded".
-In practice, what this means is that calling `m.component(MyComponent, {foo: "bar"})` will return a component that behaves exactly the same as `MyComponent`, but that binds `{foo: "bar"}` as an argument to both the `controller` and `view` functions.
+In practice, this means that calling `m.component(MyComponent, {foo: "bar"})` will return a component that behaves exactly the same as `MyComponent`, but `{foo: "bar"}` will be bound as an argument to both the `controller` and `view` functions.

 ```javascript
 //declare a component